MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/om/manage/finding-data-and-objects-in-the-operations-manager-consoles.md

 2. Click the **Search** button on the toolbar.

 3. In the **Search** window, type the word or phrase that describes the set of objects you want to find.
 A list of objects that meet your criteria is displayed.
 The list is sorted by object type.

-## How to change the time criteria

-Changing the time criteria of the monitoring view enables you to view only those objects that meet a certain criteria, such as **Last 12 hours**.
-When you change the time criteria, you limit the display to only that time period.
-For example, if you want to view the last week of data, you can change the time criteria to **Last 1 week**.

-You can filter your view to the following time periods:

--   Last 1 hour

--   Last 2 hours

--   Last 4 hours

--   Last 8 hours

--   Last 12 hours

--   Last 1 day

--   Last 2 days

--   Last 3 days

--   Last 4 days

--   Last 5 days

--   Last 6 days

--   Last 1 week

--   Last 2 weeks

--   Last 3 weeks

--   Last 1 month

--   All

-1. In the Operations console, click **Monitoring** to display the objects in your monitoring environment.

-2. Click the **Calendar** button on the toolbar.
-If this button is not available, check to make sure that you have an object, not a folder, selected in the navigation pane.

-3. Select the time criteria you are interested in.

-    Now only the objects that meet the time criteria are shown in the Results pane.

 ## Next steps